Why We Exist

 What’s worse, we have a population of students in Central Texas who remain underserved.
 Facing a talent surplus and opportunity deficit, many girls, students of color and low-income students lack two of the most critical factors to entering pathways into STEM careers: exposure and practical experience.
 Students who haven’t met a data scientist, don’t have an anesthesiologist in the family, nor heard of the investment banking industry, are unlikely to pursue these or other technical fields.
 And those who do will find themselves behind the curve once matched against their affluent and/or well-resourced counterparts.

 Herein lies an opportunity to develop a pipeline of diverse, local technical talent for our region: Code2College.
-Code2College is a multi-year, career prep and college access program that leverages local technical talent to teach coding and web development skills (on a volunteer basis) to traditionally underrepresented students in order to push them to and through college, and into STEM career.
+Code2College is a multi-year, career prep and college access program that leverages local volunteer technical talent to teach coding and web development skills to traditionally underrepresented students in order to push them to and through college, and into STEM careers.